 Aviation Mentor.
 John was a CFI in the Bay area, then he was a FedEx pilot, now he is back to being a CFI.
 FedEx was stupid not to pay him more to keep freight dogging.
 He is clearly an exceptional pilot.
 I learn something from every post.
 (I even occasionally comment.)

-Philip Greenspun doesn’t always write about flying, but the times he does are usually informative.
+Philip Greenspun no longer really writes about flying, but the archives are informative.
 Reading his review of the DiamondStar was one of the things that convinced me to get one.

 The Aero-News network is for serious plane junkies.
 I read a dozen articles there every morning.